MrZedain/WeatherApp/README.md

 Node.js and Node Package manager (npm) on your system.
 Downloading and installing Node.js should be sufficient as it comes bundled with npm.

-API KEY: You will need to aqcuire a free API key from https://positionstack.com Upon receiving your key, create a file named .env within the project folder.
+API KEY: You will need to aqcuire a free API key from https://positionstack.com
-Then

 INSTALL INSTRUCTIONS: